JkAlcntr/ITE-306-MODULE-18-Alcantara/README.rst

 * copy the URL http://127.0.0.1:5000/ and paste it in your preferred browser tab

-After the URL it should display:
+After pasting the URL it should display:

 .. code-block:: text